 - Students who currently have a sibling in the school and who, generally, live relatively close to the school.

-- Students who nominate Sylvania High School as their first choice in the DEC’s primary school application form
+- Students who nominate Sylvania High School as their first choice in the official primary school application form

-- Overseas fee paying students approved by the Department of Education and Communities and the International Student Centre.
+- Overseas fee paying students approved by the Department of Education’s International Student Centre.

 - Students whose demonstrated talents and abilities support the ethos and culture of the school, as determined by the panel.